 Video of the Day

-Test your pulse rate on the Inside bend of the elbow.
-Fully extend your arm and feel inside the bend of your elbow, close to your body.
+Test your pulse rate on the inside bend of the elbow (the brachial pulse).
+Fully extend your arm and feel inside the crook of your elbow, close to your body.